hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 </details>

 Condition-specific clustering of the cells indicates that we need to integrate the cells across conditions to ensure that cells of the same cell type cluster together.
+_**If cells cluster by sample, condition, batch, dataset, modality, performing integration can help align cells across the groups to greatly improve the clustering and the downstream analyses**._

-**Why is it important the cells of the same cell type cluster together?**
+**Why is it important that cells of the same cell type cluster together?**

 We want to identify  _**cell types which are present in all samples/conditions/modalities**_ within our dataset, and therefore would like to observe a representation of cells from both samples/conditions/modalities in every cluster.
 This will enable more interpretable results downstream (i.e. DE analysis, ligand-receptor analysis, differential abundance analysis...).

 In this lesson, we will cover the integration of our samples across conditions, which is adapted from the [Seurat Guided Integration Tutorial](https://satijalab.org/seurat/articles/integration_introduction.html).

 > _**NOTE:** Seurat has a [vignette](https://satijalab.org/seurat/articles/sctransform_vignette.html) for how to run through the workflow from normalization to clustering without integration.
 Other steps in the workflow remain fairly similar, but the samples would not necessarily be split in the beginning and integration would not be performed._
->
-> _It can help to first run conditions individually if unsure what clusters to expect or expecting some different cell types between conditions (e.g. tumor and control samples), then run them together to see whether there are condition-specific clusters for cell types present in both conditions.
-Oftentimes, when clustering cells from multiple conditions there are condition-specific clusters and integration can help ensure the same cell types cluster together._

-## **Integrate** or align samples across conditions using shared highly variable genes

-_**If cells cluster by sample, condition, batch, dataset, modality, this integration step can greatly improve the clustering and the downstream analyses**._

-### Example scenarios for integration
+## Example scenarios for integration

 - Different **conditions** (e.g. control and stimulated)
 	<img src="../img/seurat_condition_integ.png" width="800">